A collection of intelligent, compassionate, formally striking images from the legendary photographer Cornell Capa

 In 1946, after serving in the US Air Force, Cornell became a Life staff photographer.
 After his brother’s death in 1954, he joined Magnum, and when David ‘Chim’ Seymour died in Suez in 1956 Capa took over as president of Magnum, a post he held until 1960.

-Capa made an empathetic, pioneering study of mentally retarded children in 1954, and covered other social issues, such as old age in America.
+Capa made an empathetic, pioneering study of disabled children in 1954, and covered other social issues, such as old age in America.
 He also explored his own religious tradition.

 While working for Life, Capa made the first of several Latin American trips.
 These continued through the 1970s and culminated in three books, among them Farewell to Eden (1964), a study of the destruction of indigenous Amazon cultures.